openai/openai-python/README.md

 ```

 ### Usage
-After completing the appropriate steps for your shell, try doing the following action:
+After completing the appropriate steps for your shell, try the following action:
-_(If you have activated permanent argument completion, restart your terminal before proceeding)_
+>_If you have activated permanent argument completion, restart your terminal before proceeding._
 ```shell
 openai <TAB>
 ```